sateesh2020/web-server-kit/docs/development/Modules Fractal Structure.md

 # Introduction

 This section will introduce you to the basic concepts required in order to understand this repository's structure and how to use it.
 It the long run it will help you both contribute to this repository and use it for your own projects.

 In this part we will cover only basic concepts but not implementation details we actually use in this repository.
 We will leave that for another section.

 # Fractal structure of the repository

-Apollo Universal Starter Kit has a fractal structure.
+Web Server Kit has a fractal structure.
 On the high level this means that code is organized by features rather than type of code.
 This makes it easier to separate concerns among different features that can, but do not necessarily, interact.

 But let us get into some more details to understand this better.
-Apollo Universal Starter Kit uses `fractal-objects` library which you can find [on this link](https://github.com/sysgears/fractal-objects).
+Web Server Kit uses `fractal-objects` library which you can find [on this link](https://github.com/sateesh2020/fractal-objects).
 In the README there you can find the following example there:

 ```
 // Fractal object #1